deferpanic/goweave/README.md

     -- that is - we don't want to modify go source

   We support {call, execute, within} pointcut primitives right now:
+  Also we are hacking in local/global get/sets and declarations.

 __call__: